zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 enters completely, has enough, has enough , State intelligence with all knowledge.

-『For him, there is nothing unseen here (in this world), there are still unknowable, unknowable things,
+"For him, there is nothing unseen here (in this world), there are still unknowable, unknowable things,

 He proves that everything that exists should be led to infer, because the